ucsf-wynton/wynton-website-hpc/docs/status/index.md

 **Resolved**: The file system under `/wynton/` is back up again.
 We are looking into the cause and taking steps to prevent this from happening again.
 <br><span class="timestamp">Jan 9, 12:45 PST</span>

-**Investigating**: The file system under `/wynton/` went down around 11:30 am resulting is several critical failures including the scheduler failing.
+**Investigating**: The file system under `/wynton/` went down around 11:30 resulting is several critical failures including the scheduler failing.
 <br><span class="timestamp">Jan 14, 11:55 PST</span>